Foxwood Heights in Chattanooga in Hamilton County, Tennessee — The American South (East South Central)

 Topics and series.
 This historical marker is listed in these topic lists: African Americans • Education • Women.
 In addition, it is included in the Tennessee Historical Commission series list.
 A significant historical year for this entry is 1917.

 Location.
 35° 2.883′ N, 85° 14.583′ W. Marker is in Chattanooga, Tennessee, in Hamilton County.
 It is in Foxwood Heights.
-Marker is at the intersection of Wilcox Boulevard and Greenwood Drive on Wilcox Boulevard.
+It is at the intersection of Wilcox Boulevard and Greenwood Drive on Wilcox Boulevard.
 Touch for map.
 Marker is at or near this postal address: 3031 Wilcox Boulevard, Chattanooga TN 37411, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Moore's Brigade (approx. half a mile away); 38th Ohio Infantry (approx. half a mile away); McCant's (Florida) Battery (approx. half a mile away); 14th Ohio Infantry (approx. half a mile away); McCants' Florida Battery. (approx. half a mile away); Cheatham's Division. (approx. half a mile away); Hindman's Division (approx. half a mile away); Jackson's Brigade. (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Moore's Brigade (approx. half a mile away); 38th Ohio Infantry (approx. half a mile away); McCant's (Florida) Battery (approx. half a mile away); 14th Ohio Infantry (approx. half a mile away); McCants' Florida Battery. (approx. half a mile away); Cheatham's Division. (approx. half a mile away); Hindman's Division (approx. half a mile away); Jackson's Brigade. (approx. half a mile away).
 Touch for a list and map of all markers in Chattanooga.